MrCerealGuy/Stonecraft/games/stonecraft_game/mods/nssb/README.md

 # nssb
-Mod in development

-Mod to use with nssb
+Mod to use with nssm
-It adds buildings with monsters spawners around the world
+It adds buildings with monsters spawners around the world and the Morlendor dimension which can be reached by portals that spawns like the other buildings.

+License: LGPL
+License for media: CC BY-SA 4.0